DDonts/test_exercise/README.md

 Set mysql URI and secret key in ".env" file

-Start MySQL server and create database that setted in URI.

 ## Run
 python app.py

 ## Usage

-Before first request, three tables(users, cases and statuses) will be created in a manually created database.
+Before first request, three tables(users, cases and statuses) will be created in in a manually created database.

 "users" table contains user's usernames, encrypted passwords and ids of cases.